Transmixr/transmixr.github.io/docs/comp_mediaselection/wlt_doc_api.md

 4. Querying an existing document from a given repository
 5. Annotating an existing document without a given repository

 Usage of the document API requires an **access token**.
-For further information on how to obtain an access token, please refer to [Appendix A](#appendix-a:-authentication-|-authorization).
+For further information on how to obtain an access token, please refer to end of this document

 # **Adding Documents (Create)**

-Documents are always added to a specific repository, the data format has to adhere to the webLyzard Document specification (see [Appendix B](#appendix-b:-weblyzard-document-format)).
+Documents are always added to a specific repository, the data format has to adhere to the webLyzard Document specification.
 Adding a document will always result in

 1. the creation of a new numeric identifier and therefore a new document in the repository, regardless if the URI already exists, and
 2. the execution of all annotation steps as defined for the repository \- an additional call to the Annotate API is therefore *not required*.